PCOS Infertility: Alternatives to IVF

-- I’ll break down alternative treatment into the different PCOS types:
+- I’ll break down naturopathic treatment for PCOS infertility into the different PCOS types:

 High androgen type – these women have had blood tests that showed high levels of androstenedione, and/or DHEAs, and/or testosterone and/or DHT.
 This is the “Classic” PCOS and is usually related to elevated blood sugar and insulin.
 Insulin drives the excess production of androgens from either the ovaries or the adrenal glands.
-So the treatment is low glycemic index, low glycemic load diet, exercise, stress reduction and herbs/vitamins/minerals for blood sugar and insulin like inositol, chromium, vanadium, zinc, benfotiamine, berberine and cinnamon.
+So the treatment is a low glycemic index, low glycemic load diet, exercise, stress reduction and herbs/vitamins/minerals for blood sugar and insulin.
+Some supplements that may help include inositol, chromium, vanadium, zinc, benfotiamine, berberine and cinnamon.

-- High prolactin – In some instances, stress elevates prolactin, so the solution to high prolactin in these women is to reduce stress and/or add some additional stress reduction techniques like exercise, yoga, meditation and CBT.
+- High prolactin – In some instances, stress elevates prolactin.
+The solution to high prolactin in these women is to reduce stress.
+If that’s not possible, then we add some stress reduction techniques like exercise, yoga, meditation, and CBT.
 Other women will have a benign pituitary tumor known as a prolactinoma.
 In this case, there is a drug to reduce prolactin (bromocriptine or cabergoline) or in natural medicine, we use an herb called Vitex and vitamin B6 to lower prolactin.